bmorris3/ACTIN/README.md

 `-frc` : Use fractional pixels if `True` (default), use integral pixels if `False`.
 If using `False` and calculating the I_CaII index as given in the original config_lines.txt file ACTIN will simulate the values of 's_raw' from the HARPS pipeline.
 Note however that this option might induce artificial variations in the indices due to the use of integral pixels in the bandpasses.

+# Important:
+When running ACTIN for a second time with the same data on the same output directory use `-del True` otherwise the program will detect the same dates,  ignore the measurements and not give any output.

 When arguments accept lists, they can be given in the command line, e.g. `-tl Gl273 Gl581`, or from an ASCII file by using, e.g. `-tl $(cat target_list.txt)` where `target_list.txt` is a file with one column with the rows `Gl273` and `Gl581`.

 ### Testing the code with minimum arguments: